 - Not So Different: Maggie realizes that he is this to her late father Hershel.
 Both were rampant alcoholics earlier in their life, but were nevertheless loved by their long-suffering wives.
 It took the birth of their children to dry up, and when they both lose a child, they are driven back to drinking - and by the end of the season, Earl has also lost his wife.
 Earl himself feels this way about Henry when he learns that Henry got drunk partially to blow off some steam.

 - Parental Substitute: He and Tammy get a second chance to be parents by adopting a Whisperer baby that Alpha almost leaves to the walkers.
 Unfortunately, Tammy is killed only days later, leaving Earl to raise the child alone.
+By Season 10 hes also become one to Alden, who says hes a better father than his own father ever was to him.

 - Related in the Adaptation: As a result of being a Composite Character with Morton Rose, he becomes the husband of Tammy Rose in this version.

 - Sole Survivor: With Tammy's death in "The Calm Before", he is the last surviving member of his family, not counting the Whisperer baby he and his wife had recently adopted.
+Earl himself eventually perishes in "Walk With Us" putting an end to the original Sutton family line.

 - Unwitting Pawn: Gregory manipulates him into killing Maggie for him solely so he can take over Hilltop.